-But there's some anecdotal evidence that technology is making it even easier for us to flake.
-With the proliferation of Evites, Facebook RSVPs, and texting, you can get out of a commitment with the click of a button: no hearing a disapproving voice, no guilty lump in your throat.
-And you can even try to convince yourself that you didn't inconvenience or disappoint anyone.
-There's no doubt that some of the negative repercussions of cancelling plans disappear when you do it like a hit-and-run from your smartphone.
-Indeed, 43 percent of 18-24 year-olds have cancelled plans online, according to a recent study commissioned by the social network Badoo.
-And the fewer the negative consequences, the more tempting it is to do it again!
-But before we turn into a nation of fader-outers, here's what to consider before cancelling plans:
+There's some anecdotal evidence that our new technology is actually making it even easier for us to be flaky.
+With the proliferation of Evites, Facebook RSVPs, and the like, you can get out of a commitment at the last minute with the touch of a screen—without hearing a disapproving voice or getting a guilty lump in your throat.
+You can even try to convince yourself that you didn't actually inconvenience or disappoint anyone.

-The more you cancel events, especially at the last minute, the more frayed your relationships will become.
-There are simply only so many times an exhausted/coming down with something/hard week at work/just want to veg mindset can come first without your friends feeling like they'll always come last.
+The more often you cancel, especially at the last minute, the more frayed your relationships can become.
+There are simply only so many times you can put that exhausted/coming down with something/hard week at work/just want to veg mindset first without your friends feeling like they'll always come last.

 copyright Andrea Bonior, Ph.D.